 During the preparation to sell your note, it is very important that you gather all records.
 Gather the records that confirm payments received, property insurance policies, property tax payments, and the original information on details of the note (e.g., property address, amount of the loan, interest rate, and the terms).
 There may be much more paperwork needed when it comes time to sell the note but this is a start.

 The potential buyer of the note will likely want the current credit report of the borrower currently living in the home.
 This is their way of protecting this investment and minimize risk should they purchase the note.

 What to Expect When Selling Your Note

-An important expectation to avoid is thinking you are going to get the full value of the note.
+It is important to think that you are going to get the full value of the note.
 Note buyers are in the business of buying and investing notes and generally offer a discount on the note’s value.
 This is common because a note holder can cash out and receive a lump sum of cash while the note buyer can minimize their risk by purchasing the note at a discounted price.

-The risk exists of the note defaulting, which note buyers take into account.
+There are risks of the note defaulting, which note buyers take into account.
 This, and the time and effort that goes into buying the note equals a discount on the value of the note.
 Depending on a number of different factors, a note seller can expect an offer anywhere from 60% to 90% of the value of the note.
-This is a broad range and could be more or less depending on how each note is valued, if the payments have been paid by the borrower on schedule, the credit of the borrower, current real estate market, and other factors.
+This is a broad range and could be more or less depending on how each note is valued, if the payments have been paid by the borrower on time, the credit of the borrower, current real estate market, or other factors.

 The seller gets the cash up front, but note buyers expect a seller to realize that they, as the new note holder, would then assume all of the future risk.